AdobeDocs/workfront.en/help/reports-and-dashboards/reports/reporting-elements/create-edit-views.md

 # Create and edit views

 You can customize the type of information you display on the screen using views.
-You can use several types of views in  `Adobe Workfront`.
+You can use several types of views in&nbsp;Adobe Workfront.

 This article describes how to create and edit standard views for lists and reports, and how to create Agile views.
 For more information, see [Views overview in Adobe Workfront](../../../reports-and-dashboards/reports/reporting-elements/views-overview.md).